 - A male veteran student verbally harasses a female professor

-- A student in singled out in class for talking to his professor about a new medication he is on for bi-polar disorder
+- A student is singled out in class for talking to his professor about a new medication he is on for bi-polar disorder

 - A suicide attempt and hospitalization follows in response to social media posts from other student’s social media posts

-- Brian Van Brunt, Ed.D., Senior Vice President for Professional Program Development, The NCHERM Group, LLC; President, NaBITA.
+- Brian Van Brunt, Ed.D., Senior Vice President for Professional Program Development, The NCHERM Group, LLC; Executive Director, NaBITA

-Adán Tejada, Chief & Director of Public Safety, Saint Mary’s College of California; NaBITA Advisory Board Member.
+- Adán Tejada, Chief & Director of Public Safety, Saint Mary’s College of California

-- Marianne Price, M.S., Associate Vice President for Professional Program Development, The NCHERM Group, LLC.
+- Marianne Price, M.S., Former Associate Vice President for Professional Program Development, The NCHERM Group, LLC

 For more information about ordering A Window into BIT, please click here.
 Each order comes with: